What’s new for Medicare in 2023?

 It used to be that for certain Medicare sign-up times, your coverage started two to three months later, which could cause gaps in health care.
 Starting this year, those dates have changed.

-If you sign up for Medicare the month of your 65th birthday or during the three months after, your coverage now starts the month after you sign up .
+If you sign up for Medicare the month of your 65th birthday or during the three months after, your coverage now starts the month after you sign up.
 Similarly, if you sign up for Medicare during the general enrollment period from Jan.
 1 to March 31 each year, your coverage starts the next month.
 (It used to start July 1.)

 SHINGLES VACCINES ARE COVERED